 In the US, UK, or Canada, many Magento development companies charge at least $15,000 for a simple Magento 2 migration project, not including the cost of buying new extensions and themes.

 Additionally, the average hourly cost is relatively high, from $60 to $150.
 For many small to medium e-commerce businesses, this investment goes far beyond their limited budget.

-In my opinion, Magento migration would become a financial burden if you work with Magento agencies in developed countries like the US and UK.
+Magento migration could easily become a financial burden if you work with Magento agencies in developed countries like the US and UK.
 Why don’t you consider outsourcing your project to an Asian firm with a much lower cost?

-For example, you can easily find many reputable Magento development agencies in Vietnam, Thailand, or India who offer just $20-50 per working hour.
+For example, you can easily find many reputable Magento agencies with migration services in Vietnam, Thailand, or India that offer just $20-50 per working hour.
 Owing to that, your Magento 2 migration cost would be in the range of $2,000-10,000.

-Apart from that, many people are concerned about the quality of offshore Magento developers, but they shouldn’t.
+Apart from that, many people are concerned about the quality of offshore Magento developers, but they shouldn’t be.
 In fact, the number of Magento development companies and Magento certified developers in Asia is even greater than in the US, UK, Canada, etc…

 As we have mentioned, there are five common reasons why Magento e-commerce store owners dither about Magento migrations.
 In short, those reasons are related to the theme and extension migration, the threat of data loss, and the lack of time and money.

 In this blog post, we also suggest some solutions to handle those difficulties.
 In final words, you should consider both pros and cons of Magento migrations to make the decision.

 If you want to get more useful advice or a quotation for your Magento 2 migration project, be free to contact us.